-In a food processor, place the avocados, onion mixture, crumbled feta, coriander leaves, lemon juice and remaining 1 tsp of canola oil.
+In a food processor, place the avocados, onion mixture, crumbled feta, coriander leaves, lemon juice and remaining 1 tsp of olive oil.
 Process until smooth, or leave some texture if you prefer.
 Taste and season with salt if needed.
 Set aside.

-For the spicy pepitas: Heat canola oil in a medium skillet.
+For the spicy pepitas: Heat olive oil in a medium skillet.
 Add the seeds and stir to coat in oil.
 Season with cayenne pepper and salt, to your liking.
 Cook for a couple of minutes, until they’re nice and golden.
 Note: It’s a good idea to cover the pan as the seeds will pop & jump when heated.

 Transfer the dip in a serving bowl and top it up with the spicy, crunchy pepitas.

 Serve with unsalted corn chips.
 The dip is also delicious with raw vegetables, or even as a spread for sandwiches.